Jane Fonda: Israeli–Palestinian conflict

 In December 2002, Fonda visited Israel and the West Bank as part of a tour focusing on stopping violence against women.
 She demonstrated with Women in Black against Israel's occupation of the West Bank and Gaza Strip outside the residence of Israel's Prime Minister.
 She later visited Jewish and Arab doctors, and patients at a Jerusalem hospital, followed by visits to Ramallah to see a physical rehabilitation center and Palestinian refugee camp.

 In September 2009, she was one of more than 1,500 signatories to a letter protesting the 2009 Toronto International Film Festival's spotlight on Tel Aviv.
 The protest letter said that the spotlight on Tel Aviv was part of "the Israeli propaganda machine" because it was supported in part by funding from the Israeli government and had been described by the Israeli Consul General Amir Gissin as being part of a Brand Israel campaign intended to draw attention away from Israel's conflict with the Palestinians.
 Other signers included actor Danny Glover, musician David Byrne, journalist John Pilger, and authors Alice Walker, Naomi Klein, and Howard Zinn.

 Fonda, in The Huffington Post, said she regretted some of the language used in the original protest letter and how it "was perhaps too easily misunderstood.
 It certainly has been wildly distorted.
 Contrary to the lies that have been circulated, the protest letter was not demonizing Israeli films and filmmakers."
 She continued, writing "the greatest 're-branding' of Israel would be to celebrate that country's long standing, courageous and robust peace movement by helping to end the blockade of Gaza through negotiations with all parties to the conflict, and by stopping the expansion of West Bank settlements.
 That's the way to show Israel's commitment to peace, not a PR campaign.
 There will be no two-state solution unless this happens."
 Fonda emphasized that she, "in no way, support[s] the destruction of Israel.
 I am for the two-state solution.
 I have been to Israel many times and love the country and its people."
-Several prominent Atlanta Jews subsequently signed a letter to The Huffington Post rejecting the vilification of Fonda, who they described as "a strong supporter and friend of Israel".
+Several prominent Atlanta Jews subsequently signed a letter to The Huffington Post rejecting the vilification of Fonda, whom they described as "a strong supporter and friend of Israel".